florianjehn/acme/README.md

 [Klick me to go to the examples](https://github.com/zutn/ACME/tree/master/acme/examples)

+If you are interested in how ACME handels the genetic algorithm a look in the [tests](https://github.com/zutn/ACME/tree/master/acme/tests) might be useful.
+The original algorithm is from [Clinton Sheppard](https://github.com/handcraftsman) in his book [Genetic algorithms with Python](https://leanpub.com/genetic_algorithms_with_python).

 Or if you are up to a bit larger challenge it is also possible to rewrite the code provided here to work with different model frameworks (e.g. [FUSE](http://onlinelibrary.wiley.com/doi/10.1029/2007WR006735/abstract)).
 This might be a bit of work especially if the framework is not written in Python, but well worth a try.
 Feel free to contact me if you want to undertake this journey.

 ## Important Dependencies